Tired of repeating the same steps when importing your data into Access. Why not create a button to import your data into Access in one click?

 So how would you accomplish this goal?

-Here are the steps that you can follow using MS Access 2016 (similar principles would apply for previous versions of Access).
+Here are the steps that you can follow using MS Access 2013 (similar principles would apply for other versions of Access).

 Steps to import your data into Access using a single click